Thief – The Dark Mod

 |Release Date:||October 17, 2009|

 The Dark Mod is the community-sponsored de facto Thief sequel – in that it attempts to bring back the moody steampunk atmosphere and gameplay of the first three games but leaves out the actual story, characters and factions (this had to be done because of copyright concerns).
 Be that as it may, the Thief feel is definitely here, and any fan that enjoyed the classics should give this a look.
 The project initially started off as a Doom 3 modification but has since morphed into a proper standalone release after v2.0 – you simply download and play.
-For those wanting to jump right in, you can grab the program here – www.thedarkmod.com or also at moddb.
+For those in hurry, download at www.thedarkmod.com or also at moddb.

 Rather than having a story-driven campaign, The Dark Mod is completely fan-sourced, acting as a customizable blank slate that you can use to run (and also create) numerous custom missions.
 By itself, all you get is a tutorial and a demo mission (more on that later), but an in-built downloader lets you grab and install missions straight from the menu interface.